Dual Diagnosis Treatment Clayton County, GA

 Clayton Center Community Services Board Phoenix Program

-Clayton Center Community Services Board Phoenix Program is a dual diagnosis treatment center in Clayton County, Georgia that provides treatment services for drug or alcohol use and mental health disorders that include phobias as well as eating disorders.
+Clayton Center Community Services Board Phoenix Program is a dual diagnosis treatment center in Clayton County, Georgia that provides treatment services for drug and alcohol addiction and mental health disorders that include borderline personality disorder as well as post-partum depression.

 Address: 1792 Mount Zion Road, Morrow, GA 30260 in Clayton County